Panama–South Korea relations

-Panama – South Korea relations are bilateral relations between Panama and South Korea, which were established in 1962.
+Panama–South Korea relations are bilateral relations between Panama and South Korea, which were established in 1962.
 Panama has an embassy in Seoul.
 South Korea has an embassy in Panama City.

 Both countries are members of the United Nations.

+The Panama-Korea Association was established in 2012 with the purpose of promoting and strengthening commercial, academic, cultural and friendship links between both countries.

+High level visits

-2010 was an important year for bilateral relations.
-In June, South Korean President Lee Myung-bak visited Panama.
+In June 2010, South Korean President Lee Myung-bak visited Panama.
 Later, in October, he received his Panamanian counterpart Ricardo Martinelli at Cheong Wa Dae for summit talks.

-The Panama-Korea Association was established in 2012 with the purpose of promoting and strengthening commercial, academic, cultural and friendship links between both countries.
+Trade

+In 2021, Panama's exports to South Korea amounted to $380 million.
+South Korea is the third largest export partner of Panama.